jyouturner/electron-python-template/README.md

    - You can manually kill the process: `lsof -ti:8000 | xargs kill -9`

 2. Server Connection Issues:
-   - Check the logs in `~/Library/Application Support/python-electron-app/logs/main.log` (macOS)
+   - Check the logs in `~/ReportManager/logs/`
    - Verify the Python server is running using the system task manager

 ### Development Tips

 1. Logs can be found in:
-   - Development: `logs/main.log`
+   - Development: `~/ReportManager/logs/`
-   - Production:
+   - Production: Same location as development
-     - macOS: `~/Library/Application Support/python-electron-app/logs/main.log`
-     - Windows: `%APPDATA%\python-electron-app\logs\main.log`

-2. To inspect the packaged application:
-   - macOS: Right-click the .app and select "Show Package Contents"
-   - Windows: Check the installation directory in Program Files

 ## Contributing